 With these relationships in mind, you can use turquoise in many different combinations.
 From simple complementary pairs to

 Between all the themes and palettes detailed above, it’s clear that turquoise is a great color to consider for your wedding decor.
 Plus, with an understanding of color theory, you’re well prepared to create your own scheme featuring turquoise—and any other colors you choose.
+Once you've decided on this gem of a color, browse turquoise and teal wedding invitations to set the tone for your wedding day.

 If you’re ready to go forth and create your dream celebration, there’s no better starting place than Zola.
 Here, you can easily create a free wedding website, set up invites, plan your registry, and use all the other wedding planning tools at your convenience.